arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 Cold and dry, but everything is my favorite color
 ```
+The `cat` command is short for **concatenate** and can be used to display the contents of multiple files, one after another.

 If we check the status of our project again,
 Git tells us that it's noticed the new file: